hackclub/hackclub/workshops/pcb_level_2/README.md

 To route tracks, just follow the ratsnest (thin blue lines connecting matching nets), and connect the pads.
 Start with data signals, and do power and ground later.
 Try to use the higher thickness .5mm trace for sensitive or high load applications if you can fit it.

-The following images are one possible order to do this process in:
+The following images are one way to do this:

 Note: You can press 'X' when hovering over a pad to start a trace.